biocypher/meta-graph/README.md

 changed in the `docker-variables.env` file.
 Please note that the graph is created in the `docker` database, not the default `neo4j` database, so you need to switch to the `docker` database the first time you log in.

-We will make an online version of the graph available soon.